 The Great Lakes St. Lawrence Governors and Premiers are working together to strengthen the scientific basis for water management decision making.

-The Regional Body and Compact Council have jointly adopted a Science Strategy that describes their scientific research priorities.
+The Regional Body and Compact Council have jointly adopted a Science Strategy (en français) that describes their scientific research priorities.
 They continually seek the best science and data, and each year host a session at the International Association for Great Lakes Research (IAGLR) meeting to share ideas and information.

 The science strategy of the Regional Body and Compact Council includes a focus area for each of the next three years.